-The client information stored in index server is simpler than shipment information.
-It only contains three fields, ID, name and IP address.
-Clients will update their IP address with their name and ID.
+The third section is the packing list which includes the product name, product code, (what is state ???), unit measure and quantity.
+This information is issued by the supplier. …

 Example Scenario

 In order to test SCV, we set up a simple scenario.
 First we assume that the order has already been committed by those stakeholders included in the shipment.
 SCV comes out at the beginning of physical distribution.
 The supplier initiates the entire process by announcing the status of the preparation of the shipment.
 In our test we descript it as five stages” "on the ship", "off the ship", "on the dock", and "in the storage” "getting ready", "ready for pickup" (we assumed that the goods is coming from a ship).
 The supplier side SCV listens to any incoming signal.
 A new event is triggered, once a new signal is received from sensor aggregation.
 The supplier will update its own database and broadcast the newest information to other stakeholders who are involved in the shipment.
 The carrier will arrange a truck to pick up the shipment when it receives the "ready for pickup" signal from supplier.
 As soon as the truck picks up the goods, a new "picked up" signal will be generated by the truck and sent to supplier and customer both.
 We assumed that there is a GPS sensor installed on every carrier’s truck, and the truck will keep sending GPS signals to carrier and carrier will broadcast the signal to supplier and customer.
 We defined this particular status as "in transit".
 The status will not be updated while the shipment is in transit, but the GPS information will be shared between all stakeholders using the status struct defined.
 The carrier will send a delivery signal when the shipment is delivered to customer.
 The customer has to confirm the shipment manually.
 The reason is that customer needs to check if the goods under the shipment is in acceptable condition.
 The customer will accept/reject the shipment after they have checked it.
 Customer will manually confirm the status through SCV.
 At the end the shipment, data will remain in all stakeholder’s database for future using.

+Authentication of users (how ?), what